Identifying Drop-Off Points On Your Website with Google Analytics

 In this example from a company that services turbines, we see most people start on the homepage, with the Turbo Parts category and contact page being the next most common starting points.
 The second step reveals many people who landed on the site are looking for a way to contact the company or are looking for job listings.
 However, we also see some research into services and parts represented.

 Notice that there is a large drop-off of visitors who start on the /turbo-parts/ page, as indicated by the high percentage red traffic flow exiting that box.
-It make sense to have a look at that page and see if it includes links that will help the visitor find the information they need to complete a purchase or request additional information.
+It makes sense to have a look at that page and see if it includes links that will help the visitor find the information they need to complete a purchase or request additional information.

 Based on the information in the Behavior Flow report, determine what users are most hoping to find upon arriving on the site.
 Their paths through the site will reveal your most popular pages based on actual use of the site.
 Check to see if people are following the paths to conversion you had in mind when designing the site.
-For example, if you want to lead people from your home page, to a product information page, to a purchase page, you can see where they are most likely to leave along the way.
+For example, if you want to lead people from your home page to a product information page, to a purchase page, you can see where they are most likely to leave along the way.

 Acting on the Data